max-talanov/1/TED/hobbies.md

 problem is one of the powerful tools that I currently use.

 ##Bike and midlife crisis
-At my 35-38 during midlife crisis I bough a bike, possibly this is not really original.
+At my 35-38 during midlife crisis I bought a bike, possibly this is not really original.
 I perceived it as escape from the ordinary life and way to detach from the everyday routine.
 Later I understood that powerful emotions as much dangerous as alcohol and this triggers my interest to human emotions and their simulations.